-Period of Review:Entire career with emphasis since Promotion to ProfessorApproval Authority:PEVCChecklist:Attachment C-5
+Period of Review:Entire career with emphasis since Promotion to Professor.
+See alsoSections K, U, and W.Approval Authority:PEVCChecklist:Attachment C-5

 As specified in Section II.A.4.b.iii, advancement to Step VI usually will not occur after less than three years of service at Step V. For placement at a higher step, the candidate's record with respect to expectations for the proposed step should be clearly articulated.
 In the absence of such justification, acceleration criteria will apply.